Parks, Performances, and Pop-Ups: Soak in NYC This Spring and Summer – All Near Flatiron!

 Written by Eric Shapiro and edited by Tod Shapiro and the Flatiron Hot!
 News Editorial Staff

-You don’t need to plan much.
+You don’t need to do much planning.
 From late spring into summer, the surrounding parks and public spaces are active in a way that makes it easy to move from your event into one of the most exciting neighborhoods in the city.
 The advantage isn’t just proximity—it’s that you can drop into things already in motion.

 What’s happening at Madison Square Park: